 While there certainly are different approaches for cutting different hair textures and shapes, the road to effective proficiency with them is an entirely fluid process and not something which any one individual can claim to have ever invented.
 To do so, reeks of ego and ignorance.
-To be fair, compared to the limiting cutting methods of Curly Girl and Deva, Rezo is indeed significantly better, but its supposed method isn't anything new either.
+To be fair, compared to the rather one-dimensional cutting methods of Curly Girl and Deva, Rezo is indeed significantly better, but its supposed method isn't anything new either.
 It simply is a means of executing increased shape and volume into a cut -- something those who can cut hair well have been doing for a long, long time.
 Here's a truth.
 Many people who have been successfully cutting hair well for a significant amount of time (decades) will likely develop a way of cutting which in small ways, is unique as they themselves are.
 When working with hand held tools for a living, this is often the case.
 This doesn't mean that their personal evolution in cutting is new or an invention.
 It's simply is a personalised tweak of something that has already been done somewhere on this planet by someone at some time.
 It's cutting hair after all, not modern pharmacology.